-Featuring five sapphire and diamond scrolling elements, which can be swapped for turquoises, the Tiara was made in the latter half of the 19th century for Princess Thyra of Denmark.
-An unmarried daughter of King Frederik VIII and Queen Louise of Denmark and sister of King Christian X of Denmark and King Haakon VII of Norway, she attended a variety of glittering events.
+The Tiara was made in the latter half of the 19th century for Princess Thyra of Denmark, an unmarried daughter of King Frederik VIII and Queen Louise of Denmark and as the sister of King Christian X of Denmark and King Haakon VII of Norway, she attended a variety of glittering events.
 After her death in 1945, she left the Tiara to her niece.

 Princess Caroline Mathilde of Denmark was married to her cousin, Prince Knud, second son of King Christian X, who, for a period of a few years, was the Hereditary Prince of Denmark, until the succession laws were changed to allow Queen Margrethe to succeed her father.
 Hereditary Princess Caroline Mathilde wore this tiara quite rarely, instead preferring her mother-in-law’s Fringe Tiara.